 - Summer, Winter, Exchange, or Semester Study Abroad Programs

-The deadline for applications to participate in a summer 2019 site review was December 19, 2018.
-The call for applications to participate in a summer 2020 review will be made in November 2019.
+The deadline for applications to participate in a summer 2020 site review was December 6, 2019.

 The Global Education Office (GEO) and the International Studies Advisory Committee (ISAC) review all summer programs on a rotating basis.
-In summer 2019, site visits were scheduled for W&M faculty-led summer programs in: Cape Town, South Africa; Goa, India; Santiago de Compostela, Spain; and Galway, Ireland (STEM).
+In summer 2020, site visits were scheduled for W&M faculty-led summer programs in: Cadiz, Spain; Florence and Rome, Italy (two separate programs); and Montpellier, France.

 The ISAC chooses a faculty-representative for each of the three-day intensive site visits.
 In making its selection, the ISAC weighs the following:

 - familiarity with summer study abroad programs (eg. having served as a Program Director to a different study abroad program, having served on one of the international committees) in order to have experience with the challenges of these types of programs;